sodonova/com_paper_1/README.md

 To use overleaf, I found out you can add another remote, for example with `git remote add overleaf <url>` and (assuming it's bare) git pull it into your repo with `git pull overleaf master --allow-unrelated-histories`.

+Pandoc documentation has been helpful too, but it's kind of a rabit hole.